 I am a sensitive woman who always smiles.

 I was born in Barcelona.
-I live here, I love my city, although more and more people are thinking about going to live in a smaller and quieter place.
+I live here, I love my city, although more and more it comes to mind to go live in a smaller and quieter place.
 Of course, near the sea.

 When did you decide to become an artist?

 Being an artist was born with me, but for a long time I ignored it.
-A few years ago I decided to leave my profession as a biologist behind because I felt that I was dying while alive.
-I had no idea what to do, but it was when I gave myself space to listen to what was inside me that my need to fill my life with art and dedicate myself to this began to emerge.
+A few years ago I decided to leave behind my profession as a biologist because I felt that I was dying while I was alive.
+I had no idea what to do, but it was when I gave myself space to listen to what was inside me, that my need to fill my life with art and dedicate myself to this surfaced.

 Introspective, vital, feminine and delicate.

 Your weaknesses?
 Your strengths?

 My strengths; have a very high curiosity and passion to learn new things.
 Weakness; That curiosity and passion are very volatile and it is difficult to maintain them for a long time towards the same goal.

 What would you say makes you different?